liamg/darktile/README.md

+# RAFT - Golang Terminal Emulator

 Raft is a modern terminal emulator utilising OpenGL.
+So far the terminal is very much incomplete, but we're getting there!

 ![Example screenshot](demo.png)